patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 <img src="./img/data-table-example.png"  alt="Compact data table example"  width="1501"/>

-In this example, a table is positioned in the body of a page.
+In this example, a table is positioned in the body of a page in a card.

 ## Components and demos used